eguidotti/website/content/publication/a-theory-of-price-formation-in-financial-markets/index.md

 summary: Available at SSRN

 # Abstract
-abstract: The discovery of universal constants is fundamental to the advancement of science.
-A recent empirical hypothesis suggests the existence of a market microstructure invariant that is constant across assets and time.
-Here, I investigate this hypothesis by developing a model of price formation in frictionless markets.
-Through theoretical analysis, I find that the invariant actually varies depending on several characteristics.
-By accounting for these characteristics, I propose a generalized invariant predicted to be constant and equal to one.
-Using a comprehensive dataset of U.S. stocks between September 2003 and December 2021, I find that the generalized invariant is more homogeneous across assets and time and has a median value of 1.07 with an interquartile range between 0.63 and 1.65.
-Overall, this work contributes to a broader understanding of asset prices and the joint relationship among prices, volume, volatility, effective spread, trading frequency, market depth, market fragmentation, and several imbalance measures.
+abstract: This paper presents a model of price formation in competitive capital markets.
+Liquidity providers supply liquidity, liquidity consumers trade against it, and competition imposes zero expected profits on liquidity providers.
+This implies that the expected future price must equal the average execution price, so permanent price impact is determined by the liquidity supply consumed by the trade.
+Aggregating price impacts yields testable relationships linking prices, liquidity, trading volume, and volatility.
+Using NYSE Daily TAQ data for U.S. common stocks from September 2003 to December 2024, I estimate the shape of liquidity supply and test the resulting relationships.
+The estimates support a quadratic liquidity supply, implying square-root price impact at the level of individual trades.
+The empirical relationships are very close to those predicted by the model.

 # Links
 doi: 10.2139/ssrn.4377151